 appSettings.
 You can change the port there.
 Remember to restart the service after this change.

 - Problem: the Admin Service isn’t accessible via its URL.

 - Make sure that the Admin Service is started.

 - Make sure that a certificate is bound to the port of the Admin Service.

-- Make sure that no error shows up in the Coveo Diagnostic Page.
+- Make sure that no error appears in the Coveo Diagnostic Page.
 A common error is: “Could not establish trust relationship for the SSL/TLS secure channel with authority.”
-It means that the Sitecore server does not trust the certificate of the Admin Service/CES server.
+It means that the Sitecore server doesn’t trust the certificate of the Admin Service/CES server.
 To diagnose this issue, you can enable the System.Net traces in the

 web.configof your Sitecore instance as explained in My Favorite System.Net trace configuration file.
 You should be looking for errors related to certificates and trust in the generated

 - Problem: you see the invalid token.

 - Solution: it means that the token that your Search Provider has is invalid.
 You’ll have to restart Sitecore to get a new one immediately.